jcornford/jcornford.github.io/index.md

 ### So why this website?
-My background is Biological, specifically Physiological Sciences (aka Medicine without the troublesome ill people).
+My background is biological, specifically Physiological Sciences (aka Medicine without the troublesome ill people).
 As such, my undergraduate degree did not involve huge amounts of maths.
 As my interest in machine learning and datascience grew, I learned the maths along the way, but I found when reading articles on machine learning that quite often the reader is assumed to be pre-exposed to the mathematical topics under discussion.
 So I'd then have to go somewhere else and read the maths,